Chapter Ten: The First Rule

 “The Seeking can’t possibly intend for you only to be the manual labor…” Justicar looked back at the hidden diagram, deep in thought.

 While she was doing that, I just had the whole jumbled room to myself.
 So I started pushing the things around, just to give myself something to do.
 First I sorted all of them into categories.
-It was funny, even the pits were surrounded by pulleys that were mounted on the rails, and if I moved the pulleys, it moved the holes in the ground too, even though that didn’t physically make sense.
+It was funny, even the pits were somehow mounted on the rails – there were little wheels attached to the rails, and if I moved the wheels, it moved the holes in the ground too, even though that didn’t physically make sense.

 I kind of wanted to build something with the pieces, but you couldn’t really stack them on top of each other, you could only put one thing in each square of the grid.
 So the only thing you could build with them was mazes or puzzles.